Where do you work?

 You first come up with an idea for your tattoo and some idea of the style you want and placement you want on your body.
 Maybe you have some main ideas and some secondary ones, maybe you're open to different styles, and maybe you have a few options for placement, but come to me with however much you know about what you want to get tattooed.

-When you are ready to book an appointment*, visit my appointments page.
+When you are ready to book an appointment*, visit my appointments/booking page.

 *some things to consider with regard to being ready to book your appointment: Do you feel emotionally and financially ready to get this tattoo?
 (If the piece is large and/or complex, the tattoo may be broken up in to multiple sessions, which will divide the total cost.)
 Will you be able to schedule time for the tattoo?
-(I work Mondays, Thursdays, Fridays, and Saturdays from 12-8.
-As you may expect, Saturdays fill up faster than weekdays, so you may have a longer wait if you are only available on Saturdays.)
+(I work Mondays, Thursdays, Fridays, and Saturdays, and I schedule tattoos starting at 12, 3, and 6pm.)
 Will you be in a good position to heal your tattoo safely?
 (The most common conflict is to do with swimming.
 You can't soak or submerge your tattoo in water for about 2 weeks while it heals.
 More about the healing process below.)

 Once we book your appointment, I'll work on your drawing or design, and I'll send it to you close to your appointment date to review.
 You can give me feedback, and I'll make changes as needed before your appointment.
 I imagine that you are coming to me with an understanding of the work that I do and some degree of trust in my ability to design something you want to have on your body.
 Of course I want to accomplish your goals for your tattoo as well, so please help me understand how much of a vision you have for this piece.
 Do you have the exact image in your mind?
 Do you have a style that you like and you're open to me designing something in that style?
 Do you have a concept for the content of the tattoo and you trust me to make a design?
 Any of these options can work well.

 The day of the appointment, you should be sure to eat something before you come in.
 You can bring someone with you if you want to.
 Some people like to listen to music in headphones; some people like to talk with me or their friend.
-My advice about bringing a friend: it's better to bring someone either (1) who will talk to you without you having to talk much, because its easier to listen when you get tattooed than to talk, or (2) is someone you are comfortable with but haven't seen recently, so you can catch up and you'll have plenty to talk about.
 You can bring water or something to drink and/or a granola bar or something if you want to.

 Plan to wear something that makes sense for where you are getting tattooed, and something that you don't mind getting stained.
 Tattoo pigment stains clothing.
 If you are getting tattooed on your back, a button-down shirt that you can put on backwards is ideal.
 If you are getting tattooed on your hip, a bathing suit that ties on the side is ideal.
 I work in a shared space with other artists and clients.
 I can set up a privacy screen if you would like to have more privacy.